We aim to be a “theatre for everyone”.

 Outcomes and next steps of our artist residencies are fast tracked to a New Ideas meeting.

-We will send feedback to every writer who submits an eligible play.
 We aim to read and share this feedback within 3 months of a play being submitted.